streetwriters/notesnook/docs/backup-restore.md

 ---

 ## How to Backup your notes
-It's always good to take a backup of your data so incase you lose access to your account, you don't lose your data.
+It's always good to take a backup of your data so in case you lose access to your account, you don't lose your data.
 Backing up your data is really simple.

 +++ Desktop/Web
 1. Go to Settings from Sidebar